geo-frontend/nlmaps/README.md

     //CommonJS
-    let bgLayer = require('nlmaps-leaflet').bgLayer; //note the use of property off of require
+    let bgLayer = require('nlmaps-leaflet').bgLayer; //note the use of property off of require let marker = require('nlmaps-leaflet').markerLayer;

     //ES2015
-    import { bgLayer } from 'nlmaps-leaflet';
+    import { bgLayer, markerLayer } from 'nlmaps-leaflet';

-this `bgLayer()` function can subsequently be used in the same way as `nlmaps.maplib.bgLayer()` from the parent package.
+These functions can subsequently be used in the same way as the functions from the parent package.

 ### Removing or further manipulating the map or layer

 If you want to remove your map object or layer, you can just use the standard method provided by your library.
-The objects returned from `createMap()` and `bgLayer()` are just standard `map` and `layer` objects for the appropriate libraries.
+The objects returned from `createMap()`, `bgLayer()`, `markerLayer()`, and `overlayLayer()` are just standard `map` and `layer` objects for the appropriate libraries.
 For example, Leaflet has a `map.remove()` function which destroys the map and clears all event listeners.

 ### The geolocator and the geoLocatorControls

 You can also use the `nlmaps-geolocator` package directly instead of calling it with `nlmaps.geoLocate`.
 This gives you flexibility to implement your own control.
-Each of the library-specific sub-packages provides a control which interfaces with the `nlmaps-geolocator` API, but these are quite simple controls with, at the moment, hard-coded css styling.
-In the future `nlmaps` may provide a css file but for now, if you want to modify the placement, you should provide your own css and/or create your own control.
+Each of the library-specific sub-packages provides a control which interfaces with the `nlmaps-geolocator` API, but these are quite simple controls with, at the moment, hard-coded CSS styling.
+In the future `nlmaps` may provide a CSS file but for now, if you want to modify the placement, you should provide your own CSS and/or create your own control.

 ## Raw tile URLs